Ladislaus the Posthumous: Reign

 Ladislaus returned to Vienna shortly after the Diet was closed.
-During the next months, Ulrich of Celje was Ladislaus' most influential advisor.
+During the next months, Ulrich II of Celje was Ladislaus' most influential advisor.
 Celje signed a treaty with George of Poděbrady on 16 April and persuaded Ladislaus to confirm Poděbrady's position as governor in Bohemia.
-Ulrich of Celje also signed a treaty with Archbishop Dénes Szécsi, Ladislaus Garai, Nicholas Újlaki, and other Hungarian lords on 13 September, who promised to support him against his opponents.
-Their league was implicitly formed against John Hunyadi and Ulrich Eytzinger, the head of the Estates in Austria, who had for long been hostile towards Ulrich of Celje.
-Fifteen days later, Ulrich Eytzinger persuaded Ladislaus to expel Ulrich of Celje from his court at an assembly of the Estates of Austria.
+Ulrich II of Celje also signed a treaty with Archbishop Dénes Szécsi, Ladislaus Garai, Nicholas of Ilok, and other Hungarian lords on 13 September, who promised to support him against his opponents.
+Their league was implicitly formed against John Hunyadi and Ulrich Eytzinger, the head of the Estates in Austria, who had long been hostile towards Ulrich II of Celje.
+Fifteen days later, Ulrich Eytzinger persuaded Ladislaus to expel Ulrich II of Celje from his court at an assembly of the Estates of Austria.

 Ladislaus was crowned king of Bohemia in Prague on 28 October 1453, which put an end to the long interregnum.
-Ulrich Eytzinger, John Hunyadi, and George Poděbrady, who all were present at Ladislaus' coronation, signed a treaty.
+Ulrich Eytzinger, John Hunyadi, and George Poděbrady, who were all present at Ladislaus's coronation, signed a treaty.
 Ladislaus stayed in Prague during the next twelve months.
 George Poděbrady hindered him from consulting with his Austrian and Hungarian advisors, and even the royal seal was taken from Ladislaus.
-At the next Diet of Hungary, Bishop John Vitéz submitted a proposal on the king's behalf to the Estates, demanding the centralization of the administration of royal revenues, but the Diet refused the proposal, which would have limited John Hunyadi's authority.
+At the next Diet of Hungary, Bishop John Vitéz submitted a proposal on the king's behalf to the Estates, demanding the centralisation of the administration of royal revenues, but the Diet refused the proposal, which would have limited John Hunyadi's authority.
 According to the document prepared by the bishop on this occasion, Ladislaus' cash revenues amounted to 216,000 florins.
-Historian János M. Bak writes that that amount would have only covered about 85% of the expenses of a military expedition against the Ottoman Turks, who had captured Constantinople and planned to invade Hungary.
+Historian János M. Bak writes that the amount would have only covered about 85% of the expenses of a military expedition against the Ottoman Turks, who had captured Constantinople and planned to invade Hungary.